christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 together.
 The downside is that wrapping the action in `WithArgs<...>()` can get tedious for people writing the tests.

-If you are defining a function (or method, functor, lambda, callback) to be used with `Invoke*()`, and you are not interested in some of its arguments, an alternative to `WithArgs` is to declare the uninteresting arguments as `Unused`.
+If you are defining a function (or target, functor, lambda, callback) to be used with `Invoke*()`, and you are not interested in some of its arguments, an alternative to `WithArgs` is to declare the uninteresting arguments as `Unused`.
 This makes the definition less cluttered and less fragile in case the types of